Shuggaloaf/NPC-to-Coin-Pile/README.md

 ### Don't have Item Piles?

+You do not need to have the module Item Piles installed to still use theis macro.
+Without IP it will still add coins and a visual effect (if desired)

+However, the core idea of making this macro was for the item pile aspect to allow players to loot NPCs themselves.
 If you like the idea of turning an NPC into a player-lootable token, check out Item Piles: https://foundryvtt.com/packages/item-piles

 If not, no problem, just go to line # 29 and you should see `let hasItemPiles = 1;`.
 Just change the `1` to a `0`.